JoseTomas-TomTom/Parallel-DQN-for-Autonomous-Lane-Keeping/README.md

 **Lane retention**: percentage of time steps with |y_t| ≤ 1.8 m.

-Even in the face of sensor noise and randomized curvature characteristics, the parallel DQN strategy often achieves low lateral RMSE and remains inside the lane borders for the whole 30-second episodes.
+Even in the face of sensor noise and randomized curvature characteristics, the parallel DQN strategy often achieves low lateral RMSE and remains inside the lane boundaries for the entire 30-second episodes.
 The figure below shows one representative evaluation rollout: